sarahblay/rc-docs/docs/gaaonboarding/workspace20.md

 ---
 layout: default
-title: Workspace 2.0
+title: Using Workspace 2.0
+parent: GAA on-boarding
-nav_order: 4
+nav_order: 3
 ---
 # Workspace 2.0
 We use workspace 2.0 to share files which require private sharing.
 Some important examples include: